zqw86713/A-Byte-of-Python/README.md

 # A-Byte-of-Python
 February 4, 2019.

-The review of my code.
+I read the A Byte of Python book again at February 2019.